 Welcome to the Department of Arts and Humanities at Teachers College, Columbia University.

 The largest academic unit at the College, our Department prides itself upon its intellectual and artistic richness, its diversity, and its distinctive approaches to education.
 The Department consists of ten academic programs along with many subprograms nested within.
-Our major areas of scholarly inquiry are art, art administration, dance, music, history, philosophy, applied linguistics, bilingualism, English and literacies, and social studies.
+Our major areas of scholarly inquiry are art, art administration, culture, dance, music, history, philosophy, applied linguistics, bilingualism, English and literacies, and social studies.
 These areas of research, practice, and instruction, collectively, address human wisdom, capacity, potential, and creativity.
 In today’s era, when technology pervades every area of life, these humanistic areas of study take on added importance: they call attention both to fundamental values in society and to forms of societal improvement.

 In the Department, across our ten clusters of programs, we nurture educators, practitioners and researchers in and across disciplines for the present and for the future.
 Our faculty are world-renowned scholars who actively contribute to their respective fields of study, and they also are educators on the leading edge of practice.
 These qualities, among others, enable them to conduct and promote inquiry-based teaching and learning.